STUDYFLOWLLC/docs/blog/2022-08-12-introducing-studyflow.md

 5. Flow sharing. **Share your flows publicly** or grant other students permission to see your private flows.
 6. Automation.
 Connect your Google Drive account, then take a note in your note-taking app of choice (we recommend Notability or Goodnotes), and a flow with a repetition and note template will **automatically** be made for you.

 Barring automation, each of these numbers respectively have their own apps.
-Getting them all to work together is very difficult and requires immense discipline (see the history of Studyflow).
+Getting them all to work together is very difficult and requires immense discipline (more on the history of Studyflow soon).
 We have hand-picked the best features of all the great productivity apps, tailored them to students, and have made them easy to use.
 Moral of the story: Studyflow is one variable.
 If you don't get great grades you know what is wrong.
 We won't let you down.
 [Sign up now](https://studyflow.ai/login)